 Working with electricity can be dangerous.
 A current less than that needed to light a 60-watt bulb can be lethal.
 Always follow proper safety precautions.
 If you aren't knowledgeable about working with electricity, call a professional.

-Set the old fixture aside and ready the new fixture.
-Read the manufacturer's information/instructions carefully before installing the new fixture to be sure you will be installing it correctly.
-You should have all the mounting parts you need, supplied with the fixture in the box.
+Set the old light fixture aside and ready the new light fixture.
+Read the manufacturer's information/instructions carefully before installing the new light fixture to be sure you will be installing it correctly.
+You should have all the mounting parts you need, supplied with the light fixture in the box.

 Step 5: Finish Up

 Once the light fixture is attached and installed correctly, screw in a bulb or bulbs and restore power to the room.
 Turn the light on.
 If the light comes on, you've connected all the wiring correctly and you're done.
 If it doesn't light up, turn off power and check the connections to see if something is loose or not connected properly.

 Good work!
 Your rooms should now shine with new light and charm.

 Here’s what you’ll need to complete this project successfully.